UniversalDependencies/docs/_cs-pos/X.md

-A special usage of `X` is for cases of code-switching where it is not possible (or meaningful) to analyze the intervening language grammatically (and where the dependency relation _foreign_ is typically used in the syntactic analysis).
+A special usage of `X` is for cases of code-switching where it is not possible (or meaningful) to analyze the intervening language grammatically (and where the dependency relation [flat](../dep/flat) is typically used in the syntactic analysis;
+on the morphological layer, these words should use the feature [Foreign=Yes](../feat/Foreign)).
 This rarely applies to the PDT data where many foreign words are tagged with their original part of speech.